finos/legend/docs/getting-started/installation-guide.md

 sidebar_label: Installation Guide
 ---

+There are multiple ways to get started with Legend: [getting access to the Studio hosted instance](./introduction-to-legend.md/#studio-hosted-instance), using [Legend Omnibus](./introduction-to-legend.md/#using-legend-omnibus) to get the Legend environment up and running locally, or installing Legend.

 There are a few different options to install and use Legend.
 They are listed below in increasing order of integration and installation complexity.

 ## Setup Maven